Vaiy108/sensor-fusion-portfolio/extended-kalman-filter/README.md

 - vx: 1.4330
 - vy: 1.5153
 ```
+## Notes on Evaluation

+This dataset is a short synthetic sequence used to validate the EKF pipeline, sensor parsing, and RMSE computation.

+A larger dataset would be used for final performance benchmarking and tuning.

 ## My Contribution
 - Implemented the full EKF pipeline in C++
 - Designed lidar and radar update paths